kirjavascript/nibblrjr/DOCUMENTATION.md

 * `locked` - _boolean_ &emsp; if the command is locked from editing
 * `starred` - _boolean_ &emsp; if the command is a star ★

-commands that share the same <a href="#IRC-command">root</a> also share the same locked / starred state
+commands that share the same [root](#IRC-command) also share the same locked / starred state

 <a name="IRC-commandFns-list" href="#IRC-commandFns-list">#</a> IRC.commandFns.<b>list</b>() -> <i>array</i>